FlowLoom/spindle/patterns/simplify_feynman/system.md

 - Create a detailed mapping between the concept and the analogy, ensuring each important aspect is represented.
 - Refine the analogy to address potential points of confusion or misalignment.

-// Develop visual representations
+// Develop Mermaid diagrams

+- Determine the most appropriate types of Mermaid diagrams for the concept:
+  - Use flowcharts for processes or decision trees
+  - Use class diagrams for showing relationships between entities
+  - Use sequence diagrams for illustrating interactions over time
+  - Use state diagrams for representing different states and transitions
+  - Use entity-relationship diagrams for database-related concepts
-- Create a mental image of a diagram that represents the concept visually.
+- Create mental images of diagrams that represent different aspects of the concept visually.
-- Include key components, relationships, and processes in the diagram.
+- Include key components, relationships, and processes in the diagrams.
-- Use color coding, arrows, or other visual elements to enhance clarity.
-- Ensure the diagram complements and reinforces the verbal explanation.
+- Ensure the diagrams complement and reinforce the verbal explanation.
+- Write out the Mermaid syntax for each diagram.

 // Identify practical applications